MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-mail-item-attach-a-report-and-send-the-mail-item-to-the-user-s-manager.md

 mtps_version: v=office.15
 ---

-# Create a Mail Item, Attach a Report, and Send the Mail Item to the User's Manager
+# Create a mail item, attach a report, and send the mail item to the user's manager

 This example creates a mail item that has an attachment, and then sends the mail item to the user's manager.